 As Black Friday and Cyber Monday approach, keep an eye out for hashtags that you can piggyback on.
 What hashtags are your consumers using and figure out how you can incorporate them into your boosted posts.
 Make sure that your social media plug-ins are integrated with Facebook and Twitter, so consumers can share your deals with their friends.

-For eCommerce stores, Facebook has demonstrated that it is the most effective in driving traffic to eCommerce sites.
-In 2016, the purchase rates increased 42% for eCommerce companies on Facebook.
+Facebook has demonstrated that it is the most effective in driving traffic to ecommerce sites.
+In 2016, the purchase rates increased 42% for ecommerce companies on Facebook.